Welcome

 Registering with a doctor

 All Ukrainian arrivals are entitled to full and free access to the National Health Service (NHS).
-The NHS is highlighting the importance of children and young people registering with a General Practitioner (GP) in particular, so they can access treatment, vaccinations, and mental health support.
+The NHS is highlighting the importance of children and young people registering with a General Practitioner (GP), so they can access treatment, vaccinations, and mental health support.

 To help you register with GPs, the NHS have developed bilingual registration forms and is reminding parents that proof of address or other forms of identification are not required when registering.